mkhalil1998/EC601_Group_Project/README.md

 **VQA Sprint 3**
 -----------------
 Reformatted VizWiz data set to fit the structure of VQA v2 as well as reformatted VQA v2 data set to fit the structure of VizWiz.
 We then trained and validated the VizWiz data on one of our models.
-Finally, continued working on the state of the art model VinVL .Visit [VQA-Sprint3.pdf](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/VQA-Sprint3.pdf) for more details.
+Finally, continued working on the state of the art model VinVL.
+Visit [VQA-Sprint3.pdf](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/VQA-Sprint3.pdf) for more details.